 2) Create content upgrades on your top content

 I’m not talking about a “sign up to our RSS feed” or “get our weekly newsletter” calls to action.
-No one wants to sign up to those.
+No one wants to sign up for those.

 One of the highest leverage things you can do is go to Google Analytics and find your most trafficked pieces of content (Behavior > All page in GA):